What we do

 Through IT and the Internet new ways of telling stories, exchanging information, and accessing opportunities has become a natural part of our everyday life.
 But what about those that are not connected to the Internet or do not speak English or other major languages?
 These people are denied access to the information and opportunities that could give them a chance at a better life Young people in developing countries face a number of obstacles, not all of which can be overcome through IT.
 But being connected to the global information community is a vital first step.

-FAIR is working to bridge the digital divide between countries that are technically more developed and those that are technically disadvantaged.
-Schools in recipient countries are provided with integrated and effective computer solutions for use in IT classes - based on open source software and reused hardware, which otherwise would have been discarded and destroyed during recycling.
+FAIR is working to bridge the digital divide between countries that are technically more developed and those that are technologically disadvantaged by a lack of access to computer hardware.
+Schools in recipient countries are provided with integrated and effective computer solutions for use in ICT classrooms - based on open source software and refurbished hardware.

 FAIR is the only Scandinavian organisation that certifies that equipment will be reused in developing countries before it breaks down.
 The certification can be granted to public institutions, private companies, and organisations, etc.